 By spring of 2009, though, Taylor’s last year as a high school student, Sanderson shocked the wrestling world when he announced that he would be taking over the Penn State wrestling program, leaving his alma mater in Iowa State and heading east.
 Taylor wanted to follow him, but the logistics of that move proved challenging, as Iowa State didn’t want Taylor to decommit.
 Taylor explained in a video with that the Iowa State administration initially dragged its feet in allowing Taylor to take his commitment elsewhere, but the incoming Cyclone head coach, Kevin Jackson, elected to release Taylor and allow him to move to Penn State to train with Sanderson.

-Taylor would go on to define and epitomize the success of Penn State wrestling during his five collegiate years with the Blue and White, and his influence and leadership remains strong in State College to this day.
+Taylor would go on to define and epitomize the success of Penn State wrestling during his five collegiate years with the Blue and White.

 The college years